Are you looking for different ways on how to take apart pallets easily? Stick around as we discuss ways that makes disassembling pallets easy.

 Now, in order for this method to be successful, you will need to get a proper hammer, as well, and make sure that the wedge is not rotten.

 The first step in this process is placing the wedge in between the plank and bottom/side support.
 Once you have done that, feel free to pound it in with your hammer.

 Continue doing so until the board is loose and can be twisted off the support.
 Flip it over and remove the nails with a hammer claw.

 How to Take Apart a Pallet With a Reciprocating Saw

-Taking apart a pallet doesn’t have to be stressful or demanding.
+So, now that you know how to take pallets apart easily, it doesn’t have to be stressful or demanding.
 We have done our best to come up with a few methods to do it safely, and now it all comes down to your preference and budget on whether you will be using a power tool, or you will be going for the classic ways of a crowbar/wood wedge and a hammer!